AntoineSavage/pizzascript/README.md

 For mutually-recursive functions, one can devise an operation `mutual` that takes a number of functions, and will add all of them in each of the implicit contexts.

-### The macro explicit context
+### The function explicit context

-A macro receives an additional context argument, called the *macro explicit context*
+An advanced function receives an additional context argument, called the *function explicit context*

-This *macro explicit context* is the context of all definitions available to the *caller* of the macro.
+This *function explicit context* is the context of all definitions available to the *caller* of the function.
 Since it is an explicit context, all of its keys must be qualified with the context name

-Furthermore, a macro must return a size-2 list containing the explicit context (updated if needed), followed by the normal macro return value

-Note that when using an explicit context, the identifier `'ctx` will be added to the macro's implicit context, unless such an identifier is already defined in the macro's implicit context
+Note that when using an explicit context, the identifier `'ctx` will be added to the function's implicit context, unless such an identifier is already defined in the function's implicit context, in which case an error is raised

-Here is an example of receiving an additional context:
+Here is an example of receiving the explicit context:
 ```
-# explicit caller context in identifier ctx
 # evaluation semantics symbol must be provided
-def my_macro (macro 'evaluated ctx (x y z)
+def my_func (func ('evaled ctx) (x y z)
   (print ctx.zero)
   (print ctx.hello)

-  [ ctx         # unchanged explicit context
+  [ ctx         # unchanged
     (add x y z) # return value
   ]
 ))